-If your child has a birthday while they are in the Center, we would love to help celebrate this special occasion.
+If your child has a birthday while they are in the Center, we would love to help celebrate this very special occasion.
 However, we request the celebration be kept very simple.
-We suggest a special snack for afternoon snack time.
+We suggest a special snack for the afternoon snack time.
 Many children want cupcakes, cookies, or a cake.
 Another standard has been pizza lunch for the class.
-Other suggestions include muffins or other low-sugar treats like frozen fruit bars.
+Other suggestions would be muffins or other low sugar treats like frozen fruit bars.
 We encourage parents and other family members to attend this celebration.
-Parents must discuss details with the child's teachers before their special day.
+Parents must discuss details with the child's teachers prior to their special day.
 More elaborate celebrations, including party favors, should be reserved for at-home birthdays.